pulsejet/memories/docs/occ-commands.md

   memories:places-setup [options]

 Options:
   -r, --recalculate          Only recalculate places for existing files
+      --transaction-size=50  Reduce this value if your database crashes [default: 50]
 ```

 ## `memories:migrate-google-takeout`